Cervical screening saves lives

 Why screening is important

-Since the program began in 1991, the number of women developing cervical cancer has decreased significantly.
+Since the program began in 1991, the number of people developing cervical cancer has decreased significantly.

 Read more about the effectiveness of the screening program.